Updated: Apr 13

 What's the Difference?

 The majority of people have a copy of their short form, but not their long form.
 This is because the short form is a notarized document that lists that the long form certificate exists on file, it's the file provided as an index.
-The long form is the actual certificate of birth on file with the locality where the birth took place.
+The long form is the actual certificate of birth on file with the locality where the birth took place and the exact time of birth.

 For the most part, the short form doesn't have the same amount of details as the long form - that means it also doesn't have a time of birth on it (a few states like Hawaii have that info, but in Kansas and Missouri, it doesn't).